romainsacchi/carculator/docs/introduction.rst

     * a Python list of exchanges
     * a Brightway2 bw2io.importers.base_lci.LCIImporter object, ready to be imported in a Brigthway2 environment
     * an Excel file, to be imported in a Brigthway2 environment
+    * a CSV file, to be imported in SimaPro 9.x.

 .. code-block:: python